 - They Wasted a Perfectly Good Character: Carla Maria Peroni, despite appearing on the poster, plays a small part in the movie and disappears following her seduction of Jerilee.
 This is a shame, as she treats her better than most of her male partners.

-- Values Resonance: A lot of the film's points about how women tend to be mistreated in Hollywood — even by other women — actually come across as being very valid in the wake of the #MeToo movement, at least in principle.
+- Values Resonance: A lot of the film's points about Hollywood having serious problems with sexual misconduct — perpetrated by men and women alike — actually come across as being very valid in the wake of the #MeToo movement.
 In practice, however, the film depicts this in such an absurd way that the message is almost totally obscured.

 - The Woobie: Technically averted.
 Jerilee goes through all sorts of crap and fits the bill of a "Woobie" to a tee, but the audience may find it hard to care.

 YMMV / The Lonely Lady